 LinSig is a complete design and modelling package for traffic signal junctions moreover individually or in a network of numerous junctions

 Transport Planning and Land-use

-CUBE – Cube is the only modelling platform that addresses all aspects of transportation planning, engineering, and land-use.
+CUBE – Cube is the only modeling platform that addresses all aspects of transportation planning, engineering, and land use.
 With an open platform, Cube allows to size and regulate models of any type.